KW-tech/Project-1-Elk-Stack/README.md

 - Finally the Elk container is downloaded and launched using the sebp image version 761 and the needed ports are opened
 - systemd is utilized to enable the Docker on reboot of the VM.

-After deploying this install, teh Elk-Server is SSH'd into and the command run:'sudo docker ps'.
+After deploying this install, the Elk-Server is SSH'd into and the command run:'sudo docker ps'.
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![image1](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/images/Elk%20-%20step%20%234%20.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK Server is configured to monitor the following machines:
 - The Elk Server actually just opened ports 5601, 9200, and 5044.
 This was done in the **[install-elk](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/install-elk.yml)** file.

 The Elk Server is listening.
 The actual connections are done through the individual Web Servers (Web-1 thru Web-3).
 It is defined in the MetricBeat and Filebeat Configure files.
 The Elk Server's internal IP (10.1.0.4) and ports are defined in the **Elasticsearch and Kibana** sections of the two files